Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ---
 title: Annotations and Queries
 layout: article
-excerpt: Learn about what annotations are, how to assign and modify them, and how to query them for analysis.
+excerpt: Learn about annotations, how to assign and modify them, and how to query them for analysis.
 ---

 ## Annotations

-Annotations in Synapse are semi-structured metadata that can be added to entities - Projects, Folders, and Files.
+Annotations in Synapse are semi-structured metadata that can be added to Projects, Files, Folders, and Tables.
-Annotations can be based on an existing ontology (controlled vocabulary such as the Gene Onotology (GO)) (add link: http://geneontology.org), an agreed upon set of terms (e.g., describing the results of a sequencing pipeline), or be completely free form (like a tag system).
+Annotations can be based on an existing ontology (controlled vocabulary such as a disease Onotology (GO)), an agreed upon set of terms (e.g., describing the results of a sequencing pipeline), or be completely free form (like a tag system).
 These annotations can be used to systematically describe groups of entities, which provides a way to search and discover Synapse entities.

 Synapse annotations are structured as key-value pairs: the key is the name of the annotation group while the value provides specifics.
 An example; let's say you have a collection of alignment files in the BAM file format from an RNA sequencing experiment, each representing a sample and replicate.
 As is common, much of this information may be encoded in the file name (e.g., `Sample1_ConditionA.bam`).